|Smugglers' Notch, Vermont|

 Madonna Mountain in the late 1960s

-In 1963-64, a double chairlift was built to the summit of Madonna Mountain.
+For the 1963-64 season, a double chairlift was installed by helicopter on Madonna Mountain.
 One of the longest chairlifts in the world, the new lift expanded the ski area's vertical drop from about 1,500 feet to 2,150 feet.
 Three new trails were expected for the start of the season, with a few more soon to follow.

 In 1964, Thomas Watson Jr. and his brother, IBM World Trade Corporation President Arthur "Dick" Watson, likely acquired a majority ownership stake in the ski area.